A Deeply Rooted Culture

 Providing for the Community

 As a sovereign nation, the SMSC strives for self-sufficiency and provides for its members, with an emphasis on wellness, cultural preservation, and education.
 The tribe provides comprehensive health and wellness services, in addition to access to healthy foods grown at Wozupi Tribal Gardens.
-The SMSC's new cultural center will also be complete in 2019, which will serve as a Community gathering space, cultural activity site for members, and features a gift shop and an immersive educational exhibit open to the public.
+The SMSC's newly constructed cultural center serves as a Community gathering space and cultural activity site for members, and features a gift shop and an immersive educational exhibit open to the public.

 This pow wow brings together dancers, drum groups, friends, relatives, guests, and the general public to celebrate Native American culture.